-Conventional loans require a 660+ credit score.
-They are more lenient than jumbo loans because there’s less at risk and Fannie Mae or Freddie Mac backs up the loan.
+Conventional loans are usually more lenient than jumbo loans because there’s less at risk and Fannie Mae or Freddie Mac backs up the loan.
 While you still need good credit, it doesn’t need to be perfect.

 The largest difference is the loan amount (the amount you can borrow).
 Conventional loans only go up to $548,250 (except for certain high-cost areas), whereas jumbo loans go much higher.
 Both loans, however, only allow you to borrow the amount you can afford.
 The limits are a generalization and aren’t a guarantee that you can borrow as much.

 Jumbo financing has stricter underwriting guidelines including a larger down payment, lower debt-to-income ratio, and more cash reserves.
 Both loans use compensating factors to make up for a ‘bad factor,’ such as a low credit score or high DTI, but jumbo financing may be less forgiving than conventional.